 Stop criteria: Choose Volume fraction of phase or % of equilibrium fraction and then enter a numerical value in the field.
 For each temperature, the simulation stops when the stop criteria is fulfilled or if the maximum simulation time is reached, whichever happens first.

-See example P 03 in the Graphical Mode Examples Guide.
+See example P 03.

 CCT diagram